Moonyar/NASA-Space-Apps-Challenge-2025/README.md

-This Project was done for NASA's 2025 Space Apps Challenge!

 # Mission Control for Exoplanets 🚀
 *A reproducible, cloud-hosted ML dashboard for classifying exoplanet candidates from K2/TESS/Kepler (or your own data).*